Bedrock-OSS/bedrock-wiki/docs/world-generation/structure_features.md

 				"extent": [0, 16],
 				"distribution": "uniform"
 			},
-			"y": 62, //Makes the feature generates only on y-62, which is Minecraft water level "z": {
+			"y": 62, //Makes the feature generates only on y62, which is Minecraft water level "z": {
 				"extent": [0, 16],
 				"distribution": "uniform"
 			},
 			"scatter_chance": {
-				"numerator": 1,
-				"denominator": 25
+				"numerator": 1,//Chance of the structure to generate "denominator": 25
 			}
 		}